 Dressing in costume is one of the best ways to truly get into the full spirit of Mardi Gras.
 So, grab something weird, colorful, or even fancy and have a good time.
-You can find some excellent choices of a wide variety at New Orleans Party and Costume or put together your own.
+You can find some excellent choices of a wide variety at various local shops or put together your own.
 Mardi Gras is one of the few times of the year that if you aren't dressed in a lavish costume, you will be the one who is standing out in the crowd.

 3. Find a Balcony